 Best for dining purchases — Capital One® Savor® Cash Rewards Credit Card

 If you eat out or order in frequently, you can earn a generous cash back rate on those purchases with the Capital One® Savor® Cash Rewards Credit Card.
-The card offers unlimited 4% cash back on dining; 4% cash back on entertainment; 2% cash back at grocery stores; 1% cash back on all other purchases. plus, earn 8% cash back on tickets at vivid seats through may 2020.
+The card offers unlimited earn unlimited 4% cash back on dining, entertainment & popular streaming services, plus 3% at grocery stores and 1% on other purchases.

 The Capital One® Savor® Cash Rewards Credit Card requires excellent credit to qualify.

 What else we like.
-The Capital One® Savor® Cash Rewards Credit Card lets cardholders earn a one-time $300 cash bonus after you spend $3000 on purchases within the first 3 months from account opening, as well as 8% cash back on tickets purchased at Vivid Seats using their card through May 2020.
+The Capital One® Savor® Cash Rewards Credit Card lets cardholders earn a one-time $300 cash bonus once you spend $3,000 on purchases within 3 months from account opening, as well as 8% cash back on tickets purchased at Vivid Seats using their card through May 2020.

 What to look out for.
 You will be responsible for paying an annual fee after the first year of card membership.
-The Capital One® Savor® Cash Rewards Credit Card charges an annual fee of $0 intro for first year; $95 after that.
+The Capital One® Savor® Cash Rewards Credit Card charges an annual fee of $95.

-If you want to earn cash back on dining purchases, but don’t want to pay an annual fee, you may want to consider the Capital One® SavorOne® Cash Rewards Credit Card instead.
-The card comes with a $0 annual fee and offers 3% cash back on dining; 3% cash back on entertainment; 2% cash back at grocery stores; 1% cash back on all other purchases.
-Plus, cardholders earn a one-time $150 cash bonus after you spend $500 on purchases within the first 3 months from account opening.
+If you want to earn cash back on dining purchases, but don’t want to pay an annual fee, you may want to consider the Capital One SavorOne Cash Rewards Credit Card instead.
+The card comes with a $0 annual fee and offers 3% cash back on dining and entertainment; 3% cash back on popular streaming services; 3% cash back at grocery stores; 1% cash back on all other purchases. plus, earn 8% cash back on tickets at vivid seats through january 2023.
+Plus, cardholders earn a one-time $200 cash bonus after you spend $500 on purchases within the first 3 months from account opening.

 Best to pay down student loans — Sallie Mae Accelerate℠

 What else we like.
-The Sallie Mae Accelerate℠ card offers a 0% Introductory APR for purchases for 12 months, then an APR of 14.74% to 24.74% variable.
+The Sallie Mae Accelerate℠ card offers a , then an APR of .
 This extended 0% intro APR period can help if you want to break down payments over time for a large purchase, such as a new computer or apartment furniture.

-The Capital One® Quicksilver® Cash Rewards Credit Card offers unlimited 1.5% cash back on every purchase, every day, as well as a one-time $150 cash bonus after you spend $500 on purchases within 3 months from account opening.
+The Capital One Quicksilver Cash Rewards Credit Card offers unlimited 1.5% cash back on every purchase, every day, as well as a one-time $200 cash bonus after you spend $500 on purchases within 3 months from account opening.